jbavari/phonegap-facebook-plugin/README.md

 </pre>

 ## Automatic Installation
 This plugin is based on [plugman](https://git-wip-us.apache.org/repos/asf?p=cordova-plugman.git;a=summary).
-To install it to your app, simply execute plugman as follows; It does not currently work with plugman at all.
-WORK IN PROGRESS
+To install it to your app, simply execute plugman as follows; I have fixed this build to work with both Cordova/PhoneGap 2.x and 3.x versions.
+With or without plugman.

 	plugman install --platform [PLATFORM] --project [TARGET-PATH] --plugin [PLUGIN-PATH] --variable APP_ID="[APP_ID]" --variable APP_NAME="[APP_NAME]"